 Brian has successfully tried cases in U.S. district courts and successfully argued appeals before the U.S. Court of Appeals for the Federal Circuit.
 His trial experience includes obtaining a jury verdict of non–infringement for a client sued by a rival for over $100 million, and a bench trial involving a drug with annual sales over $4 billion.

-Mr. Kramer is a registered patent attorney admitted to practice before the U.S. Patent and Trademark Office (PTO).
-He is a member of the American Intellectual Property Law Association, the Federal Circuit Bar Association and the American Bar Association.
-He serves on the board of directors of the Japan Society of San Diego and Tijuana and the Legal Aid Society of San Diego.
+Brian is a member of the American Intellectual Property Law Association, Federal Circuit Bar Association, and American Bar Association.
+He is chair of the board of directors of the Japan Society of San Diego and Tijuana, and past president of the board of directors of the Legal Aid Society of San Diego.

-DNA Genotek v.
-Ancestry.com DNA (District of Delaware).
-Represented DNA Genotek in litigation asserting patent involving DNA sample collection devices.
-Obtained eight–figure settlement and ongoing royalty following favorable IPR and claim construction proceedings.
+(District of Delaware) Represented DNA Genotek in litigation asserting patent involving DNA sample collection devices.
+Obtained an eight–figure settlement and ongoing royalty following favorable IPR and claim construction proceedings.

-Round Rock Research v.
-Dole Food Co.
-(District of Delaware).
-Represented Dole in patent infringement case involving RFID technology.
+(District of Delaware) Represented Dole in a patent infringement case involving RFID technology.
 Successfully argued motion to stay case pending reexamination before the PTO and then settled case on favorable terms.

 (District of Delaware) Represented DexCom in a patent infringement case involving continuous blood glucose monitoring systems.
 Defeated preliminary injunction efforts, allowing client to become first to launch product.